 Waste produced as a result of business activity is classed as controlled waste.
 Businesses are therefore legally responsible for making sure that it is disposed of correctly.

-The household tip is not licensed to accept commercial waste and is only for the disposal of your own household waste.
+The Household Recycling Centre is not licensed to accept commercial waste and is only for the disposal of your own household waste.

 Any waste which is not from a household is classed as commercial waste.
 As well as putting the sites licence at risk, the illegal deposition of commercial waste at the tips leaves the city’s tax payer footing the bill for its disposal.